yeldiRium/redux-combine-getters/README.md

-If you move your reducers around and change your store's overall structure, you don't have to adjust the individual reducers or their tests, because they are completely independent from the overall store structure.
-With `combineGetters` your getters are also independent from the overall structure and only query the smaller sub-stores.
+If you move your reducers around and change your store's overall structure, you don't have to adjust the individual reducers or their tests, because they are completely independent of the overall store structure.
+With `combineGetters` your getters are also independent of the overall structure and only query the smaller sub-stores.

-TL;DR: Make getters independent from store structure.
+TL;DR: Make getters independent of store structure.
 It's easier to comprehend and test.

 ## How it works